tlswg/tls13-spec/draft-ietf-tls-tls13.md

           } Random;

 random_bytes
 : 32 bytes generated by a secure random number generator.
+See D.1 for additional information.
 {:br }

 Note: Versions of TLS prior to TLS 1.3 used the top 32 bits of